eoinkelly/notes/elixir/ecto.md

 2. Query
     * can build layered queries (bit like rails scopes, LINQ queries)
 3. Schema
+    * syntax sugar for creating a struct
+    * lets you define transformations to get between table and struct
     * you are not locked into a 1:1 relationship between tables and struts
         * => a table can have many associated struts
         * => can a strut have more than one table
 4. Changeset
     * The schema is sugar for creating a struct.
 You can set any value you want to things within a struct but they will be rejected when you try to save the record to the DB.
-FOr this reason you should always make changes to your schema structs using a `changeset` method, which knows about the validations and casts required to satisfy both the DB and the data model.
+For this reason you should always make changes to your schema structs using a `changeset` method, which knows about the validations and casts required to satisfy both the DB and the data model.
     * holds all chagnes you want to perform on a DB